Variation of Parameters

 When we know the solutions of a linear differential equation with constant coefficients and right hand side equal to zero, we can use variation of parameters to find a solution when the right hand side is not equal to zero.

-This post is a chapter in the book Justin Math: Calculus.
+This post is part of the book Justin Math: Calculus.
 Suggested citation: Skycak, J. (2019).
 Variation of Parameters.
-Justin Math: Calculus. https://justinmath.com/variation-of-parameters/
+In Justin Math: Calculus. https://justinmath.com/variation-of-parameters/

 When we know the zero solutions $y_0$ of a differential equation $y’^\prime+a_1(x)y’+a_0(x)y=f(x)$, we can use a method called variation of parameters to find the particular solution.
 This method is especially useful in cases where we are unable to guess the particular solution through undetermined coefficients.